Common tasks - Supervised

 .
 This directory can be accessed by Home Assistant and add-ons.

-Change default backup location
+Change default local backup location

 Lost Password and password reset